Free or cheap things to do on the Big Island and still have a great time!

 While in the South Point area, check out the fantastic cliffs and if your game for an adventure.
 Jumping off the cliffs is a popular local activity with small ladders that you climb back up to the top.
 Or you can just check out the fantastic views and do some fun selfies in the area.

-Delicious Malasadas in Punalu’u
+Try some delicious Malasadas in Punalu’u Bakery

 One of the favorite local treats is at Punalu’u bakery in town which serves up the best Malasadas or Portuguese style fried donuts on the island.
 With so many choices of malasadas to choose and sample, you’ll get a big sugar rush from this delicious foodie experience.